Magnitude 7.5 quake strikes in Pacific near New Caledonia

 "We get a lot of earthquakes every year," he said.
 "The tsunami warning was what was different this time, though."

 According to the U.S. Geological Survey, the quake struck about 168 kilometers (104 miles) east of Tadine in New Caledonia at a shallow depth of 10 kilometers (6 miles).
-At least five aftershocks also hit, ranging in magnitude from 5.6 to 6.0.
+At least six aftershocks also hit, ranging in magnitude from 5.6 to 6.6.

 The populations of Vanuatu and New Caledonia are similar, with just over 280,000 people living in each archipelago.